Wook22/Yelp_Data_Deeplearn_Modeling/README.md

 ## Introduction:

 In this project, we analyzed restaurant data from across the United States to try and draw conclusions on consumer trends, specifically their preference in cuisines.
 We later took this data and created machine learning models to attempt to predict consumer restaurant ratings.
-Bringing back the old question of, which do Americans prefer Italian or Mexican food.
+Bringing back the old question of, whether Americans prefer Italian or Mexican food.

 ## Methods We Used: